allwefantasy/spark-adhoc-kafka/README.md

 ## Requirements

-This library requires Spark 2.4+ (tested).
+This library requires Spark 2.4+ (tested) and Kafka 0.10.0+.
 Some older versions of Spark may work too but they are not officially supported.

 ## Liking